Medic1111/NOMAD-FULL-STACK-TS/README.md

 - Styling is not the focus of this project althought wider screens are perfomant, and mobile screens are functional

 - One discussion we held heavily in the original app was how we were going to handle image uploads.
 We were to choose between implementing Multer to handle it, or a Markdown System that would take an Image URL and store it.
 I created the multer demo with full implementation but unfortunately most of the free hosting services (Heroku at the time) will destroy static files within 30 mins causing a bad impression during demo with broken Images.
 Therefore, using a image URL was the visually best option for demoing the concept, which was indeed implemented with a React package that generates a simple Markdown.
-In this version, the markdown is not present, and the user adds the image url via input.
+In this version, a text editor is present but is not handling images.
+Images URL are passed to inputs instead.
+PS: Exploring alternatives.

 ## Tech Stack